Urigo/Ionic2CLI-Meteor-WhatsApp/.tortilla/manuals/views/step11.md

 [}]: #

 Basically, what this component does is refreshing the current geo-location at a specific refresh rate.
 Note that in order to fetch the geo-location we use `Geolocation's` API, but behind the scene it uses ``cordova-plugin-geolocation`.
 The `sendLocation` method dismisses the view and returns the calculated geo-location.
-Now let's added the component's corresponding view:
+Now let's add the component's corresponding view:

 [{]: <helper> (diffStep 11.14)